 The meet will be held Saturday, Jan.
 12, at the Cadet Field House.

-Bob Graf is entering his eighth season as a volunteer coach for the Air Force track and field team, where he works primarily with the program's high jumpers.
+Bob Graf is in his 12th season as a volunteer coach for the Air Force track and field team, where he works primarily with the program's horizontal jumpers.

-Over the past two years, four members of the women's team have debuted on the program's top-10 list, including Regan Rogers' Freshman Class Record of 5'8" - the second-best jump in Academy history.
+Four members of the women’s team debuted on the program’s top-10 list during Graf's tenure, including Regan Rogers, who set a Freshman Class Record and cleared the second-best jump in Academy history (5'8") in 2010.

 Graf joined the Academy staff after spending six years as the assistant track coach at the University of Colorado-Colorado Springs.
 Prior to his appointment at UCCS, Graf spent 25 years coaching at the high school level, including 18 years at Wasson High School in Colorado Springs.
 He has also coached several athletes in the Army's World Class Athlete program and at the 2008 Olympic Trials.

 During his career, Graf coached a state championship boys' team and a state champion or place-finisher in 17 of 18 track events.
 He has been honored as the Coach of the Year four times, was named the Junior Achievement "Economics Teacher of the Year" for the state of Colorado and the Colorado High School Coaches Association Teacher/Coach of the Year.
 Graf has also served as the president and executive secretary of the Colorado High School Coaches Association.

 Graf was inducted into the Colorado High School Coaches Hall of Fame in March 2012.